Mindfulness: Methodological concerns

-Shortcomings
+McMindfulness

 The popularization of mindfulness as a "commodity" has been criticized, being termed "McMindfulness" by some critics.
-For example, Ronald Purser discusses that there is certainly a beneficial aspect to mindfulness, such as reducing stress, however, the issue is the "product they are selling and how its been packaged."
+Ronald Purser discusses that there is certainly a beneficial aspect to mindfulness, such as reducing stress, however, the issue is the "product they are selling and how its been packaged."
 According to Harrington and Dunne, critics argue that "Mindfulness [...] was never supposed to be about weight loss, better sex, helping children perform better in school, helping employees be more productive in the workplace, or even improving the functioning of anxious, depressed people.
 It was never supposed to be a merchandized commodity to be bought and sold."
 According to John Safran, the popularity of mindfulness is the result of a marketing strategy: "McMindfulness is the marketing of a constructed dream; an idealized lifestyle; an identity makeover."
 The psychologist Thomas Joiner says that modern mindfulness meditation has been "corrupted" for commercial gain by self-help celebrities, and suggests that it encourages unhealthy narcissistic and self-obsessed mindsets.

+According to Monteiro, Muster, and Compson, secular mindfulness has been criticized for treating mindfulness apart from the rest of the Buddhist path.
+They describe the criticism that attention practiced without this ethical context can amount to "wrong mindfulness" and can be used for harmful purposes.
+The article also gives the response that ethics can be present in mindfulness based programs without being taught separately, including through the conduct of the teacher, though whether implicit ethics are sufficient is unresolved.